How to Plan the Most Romantic Wedding, Honeymoon or Couples Getaway to Niue

 Your honeymoon to Niue is made simple with only one airline flying to this remote island.
-Flights to Niue are available with Air New Zealand, flying twice weekly from Auckland Airport.
+Flights to Niue are available with Air New Zealand, flying weekly from Auckland Airport.
 The flight takes approximately three hours and lands at Niue’s international airport, Hanan Airport.
 See Which Airlines Fly to Niue? for more information.

 Cruises to Niue

 For a quick visit to Niue, an alternative way to get to the island is on a South Pacific cruise.
 Cruises to Niue depart from either Auckland (New Zealand), Papeete (Tahiti) or Lautoka (Fiji).
 Due to the rocky nature of the island, cruise passengers can only disembark at Niue if the weather and the swell are safe enough.
 Often visits to Niue are cancelled in bad weather.
 Learn more about cruising to Niue in The Guide to Taking a Cruise to Niue.

 Visiting yachts to Niue must stop at Alofi Bay and call Niue Radio on VHF Channel 16 in order to arrange customs clearance.
 Follow the instructions given.
 Then radio the Niue Yacht Club on VHF Channel 10 for mooring allocation and advice for mooring.
 Niue has just 17 moorings available.
 Learn more about sailing to Niue in The Guide to Sailing to Niue.

 Niue has strict biosecurity measures at the border to stop unwanted pests and diseases from entering the country.
 Therefore, anyone arriving in Niue has to declare any “risk items” they have packed in their luggage – even common items like food and sports gear.
 Be sure to read up on Everything You Need to Know About Arriving in Niue so you are prepared.

 Check out our complete guide on How to Get to Niue for even more tips on making your way to the island.